MailToolbox/mail_plugger/docs/usage_of_fake_plugger_delivery_method.md

 FakePlugger::DeliveryMethod.new(response: { status: :ok }).deliver!(message)
 ```

-It can returns with the extracted delivery data.
+It can return with the extracted delivery data.

 ```ruby
 message = Mail.new(from: 'from@example.com', to: 'to@example.com', subject: 'Test email', body: 'Test email body')